State Guide

 When do Georgia bar exam results come out?

-For the July exam, Georgia results are typically released in late October.
+For the July exam, Georgia results are typically released in late September or early October.
 The Office of Bar Admissions of the Supreme Court of Georgia posts results online and notifies candidates directly.
-February exam results usually come out in late April.
+February exam results usually come out in mid-to-late April.

 How should I prepare for Georgia bar exam essays?